 The overall number of participants will be limited to sixty; priority will be given to those presenting papers.
 While topics on any aspect of Aquinas are welcome, priority will be given to those which focus on Aquinas and the Greeks.
 To avoid overlap of topics, initial proposals should be sent by email to Fran O’Rourke, Emeritus Professor, School of Philosophy, University College Dublin (firstname.lastname@example.org).

 Participants will be responsible for their own accommodation.
-Invited speakers will stay at the four star Titania Hotel, Panepistimiou 52, Athina 10678 (tel. + 30 210 332 6000), close both to Athens Academy and the central building of Athens University.
+Invited speakers will stay at the four star Titania Hotel, Panepistimiou 52, Athina 10678 (tel. + 30 210 332 6000), close both to the Academy of Athens and the central building of the National and Kapodistrian University of Athens.
 Those wishing to stay in the Titania should contact the hotel directly (http://titania-athens.hotelsathens.org/en/).
 Nightly rate is €100.
 There are many budget options available in the vicinity.

 All inquiries to Fran O’Rourke, Emeritus Professor of Philosophy, University College Dublin (email@example.com).